LukeGrahamLandry/franca/devlog.md

 so that works for functions now. but now i have to do the same for data. i was hoping i could make it work before making it sane but im really going down a garbage direction here, so maybe i need to rethink.

+- oof, `rel := c.arena.box(Relocation);` instead of zeroed so .next was garbage, not caught before because import_c doesn't reset temp. a rare one that i can't make an excuse for it not being memory safety related. but still why's that a linked list anyway, doesn't spark joy.

 ## (Apr 11)